- American Bladesmiths Society (ABS) Master Bladesmith

 My full-time knife career began in 1996 at Gold Reef City, (a re-creation of Johannesburg as a mining town 100 years ago).
 Here I met Heather, my wife, and we went on course together to the Bladesmithing School in Arkansas U.S.A in 1998 to learn bladesmithing and damascus steel making.

 My knives are tested in the field as I enjoy camping, the outdoors, especially fly fishing.
 Africa is a tough place to test knives!

 We both love fly fishing and decided to combine our workshops and move to the country.
 Here at Heavin (Heather and Kevin) Forge in Belfast, only 2 hours east of Johannesburg, we can concentrate on making the most spectacular knives and have started a knifemaking school, presenting a variety of courses.
 I am passionate about teaching and understand the importance of keeping the art of the forged blade alive.

 I do all my own engraving and embellishment.

 My knives are sold from our showroom at Heavin Forge and from www.BladeGallery.com.
 I attend foreign shows as well as our annual Knifemakers' Guild of Southern Africa show.
 Please look at my "Knife Gallery" to view a few of my favourite knives that I have made and sold.

 In 2015 I made the International Mastersmith knife, donated to the American Bladesmith Society to auction off to raise funds for the ABS schools.
 Click here to see how that challenging knife was made.

 I had my own anvils cast from a mould that I made.
 Ideal size for bladesmiths and farriers weighing in at 35kgs.
 Limited run of 12, so they are collector's pieces!
-Hopefully, these anvils will be put into production again in the near future.
+These anvils are now being produced in conjunction with Dennis Kriel from Drakon Forge in Pretoria.

 If you would like to see me shaving with one of my Bowie knives, please click here.
 The "SWAB" (Shave with a Blade) challenge was to raise money for our niece, Michaela Shoebotham, for her stem cell transplant.
 Sadly Michaela passed away on 29 February 2020.